smart-data-models/dataModel.SocialMedia/SMAnalysis/doc/spec.md

 ## List of properties

-- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `analyzedAt`:   - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `analyzedAt`: The time at which the analysis finished  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAnalysisType`: The value of the analysis.  - `hasAnalysisValue`: The type of the analysis.  - `hasConfidence`: It represents the confidence of the analysis.
 All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.  - `id`: Unique identifier of the entity  - `isAnalysisOf`: The ID of the post that was used in the analysis.  - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI-LD Entity Type.
 It must be equal to SMAnalysis.
 Required properties
 - `analyzedAt`  - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)